Inverse problems on low-dimensional manifolds: Reconstruction algorithm

 \subsection{The initial guess $x_0$}

-To reconstruct $x^\dagger$ from its corresponding measurement $QF(x^\dagger)$, we perform an iterative method based on the Landweber iteration (see \cite[Theorem 3.2]{dehoop2012} and \cite[Proposition 4]{ALB-SAN}).
-Before doing this, we need to find a starting point $x_0\in K$ sufficiently close to the unknown $x^\dagger$ so that: \begin{enumerate} \item Both $x_0$ and $x^\dagger$ are contained in the same compact set $K_0\subseteq U_i$ for some $i\in I$.
-More precisely, recalling \Cref{one chart lemma}, if $x_0\in K$ is a point satisfying
+To reconstruct $x^\dagger$ from its corresponding measurement $QF(x^\dagger)$, we perform an iterative method based on the Landweber iteration (see \cite[Theorem 3.2]{dehoop2012} and \cite[Proposition~10]{ALB-SAN}).
+Before doing this, we need to find a starting point $x_0\in K$ sufficiently close to the unknown $x^\dagger$ so that the following two conditions are satisfied. \begin{enumerate} \item Both $x_0$ and $x^\dagger$ are contained in the same compact set $K_0\subseteq U_i$ for some $i\in I$.
+More precisely, by \Cref{one chart lemma} below, if $x_0\in K$ is a point satisfying